-See also the following language extensions: extension operators and extended indexing operators.
+See also the following language extensions: extension operators, extended indexing operators, and binding operators.

 Sequences of "operator characters", such as <=> or !!, are read as a single token from the infix-symbol or prefix-symbol class.
 These symbols are parsed as prefix and infix operators inside expressions, but otherwise behave like normal identifiers.